-“How much less expensive is it to live in Mexico?”
+“How much less expensive is it living in Mexico?”

 That is the most common question I receive from friends, family, and TDV readers.

 And, it is a question that is impossible to answer in the abstract.